-Our board of directors consists of four directors.
+Our board of directors currently consists of two directors.
+Two additional independent directors will join the board upon completion of this offering.
 A director is not required to hold any shares in our company by way of qualification.
 A director may vote with respect to any contract or transaction in which he or she is materially interested provided the nature of the interest is disclosed prior to its consideration.
 Subject to our post-offering memorandum and articles of association, the directors may exercise all the powers of our company to borrow money, mortgage his or her undertaking, property and uncalled capital, and issue debentures or other securities whether outright or as security for any debt, liability or obligation of our company or of any third party.
 We intend to have a majority of independent directors serving on our board of directors within one year of this offering.